-After bariatric surgery, your diet will have to change substantially.
-Bariatric surgery on its own is not enough to enable you to lose weight and keep it off; you will need a healthy diet of bariatric recipes to maximize your long-term weight loss.
+After bariatric surgery, your diet will need to change substantially.
+Bariatric surgery on its own is not enough to enable you to lose weight and keep it off; you will also need to commit to a healthy diet of bariatric recipes to maximize your long-term weight loss.
 As researchers at the National Institutes of Health put it, “Nutrition is the most important aspect of follow-up to safely maximize weight loss and prevent weight gain.”
 A recent study also showed that patients who used liquid calories or continued high frequency grazing behaviors were more likely to regain their weight after bariatric surgery.

 To help you, we’ve put together a list of bariatric surgery recipes that are easy to make at home.